DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Responsible for transforming data into the format that any system following the OSI model can understand
         - Associated tasks:
             - data representation
+            -  it provides coding and conversion functions to data.
             - character conversion
             - data compression
             - data encryption